Best general liability insurance companies include:

 Claims process ranks fifth nationally

 Nationwide was the top pick for seven industries, including construction and restaurants.
 These industries face daily liability exposure from job site accidents, customer injuries and property damage, making specialized underwriting crucial.
-It also ranked second overall in our analysis.

-Its expertise lies in high-risk and specialty businesses, from general contractors and demolition work to restaurants and special events, which sets it apart.
+Nationwide also ranked second overall in our analysis.
+Its expertise lies in high-risk and specialty businesses, from general contractors and demolition work to restaurants and special events.
 Construction businesses pay an average of $78 monthly ($932 annually) while restaurants average $83 monthly ($994 annually) for general liability coverage from Nationwide.

 Finding the best general liability insurance doesn't have to be overwhelming.
 Follow these steps to get coverage that fits your business and budget:

-Think about what might happen in your business, like customer injuries, property damage or lawsuits and how much it would cost.
+Consider what might happen in your business, like customer injuries, property damage or lawsuits and how much it would cost.
 It'll help you choose the right coverage without paying for protection you don't need.
-For example, a bakery faces slip-and-fall risks and food poisoning liability, while a marketing agency mainly worries about data breaches and professional errors.

 Most businesses need $1 million in general liability coverage, but requirements vary by industry and contracts.
 Due to higher risk exposure, general liability insurance for contractors often requires $2 million for commercial projects, while a freelance graphic designer might only need $500,000.

 You can lower your general liability costs by bundling with other types of business insurance, choosing higher deductibles and paying annually.
-A small retail store can bundle general liability with professional liability insurance and add safety training to reduce premiums and improve overall coverage.
+A small retail store can bundle general liability with professional liability insurance and add safety training to reduce premiums and improve coverage.

 These steps make getting business insurance much more manageable and cost-effective.
 You'll end up with better coverage that works for your budget.